natalie-kate/music_to_my_ears/TESTING.md

 ### Checkout Page
   - Checkout form prefills if user has saved information on their profile page
   - Back to basket link works
-  - Checking save info, saves users information
+  - Checking save info, saves users information to profile.
+  - Checking save info saves users address & delivery address if provided to Address Book.
   - Unchecking save info, does not save users info
   - Form can submit without delivery data filled in
   - Form will not submit without required fields completed